GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/38_Bad_Hash_in_Sec_Object/README.txt

 The file c38-printed-information2.properties has a different agency card serial number than c38-printed-information.properties.
-Therefore, by re-creating printed information object without updating the security object will leave the original hash in the security object, but the printed information container created by c38-printed-information3.properties will result in
+Therefore, by re-creating a printed information object without updating the security object will leave the original hash in the security object, but the printed information container created by c38-printed-information3.properties will result in